eclipse-score/process_description/process/process_areas/safety_management/safety_management_concept.rst

    * Verifies compliance with defined safety processes and standards.
    * Reports audit results and decides on pass/fail status.

-#.
-"Distributor" (external role)

-   * use the platform in a safe way
-   * integrate the platform in his product (distribution) and safety pacakge
-   * plan this integration (also in time)
-   * qualify the SW platform as part of his product

 Safety Plans
 ^^^^^^^^^^^^